BBaoVanC/NameGenerator/README.md

 * Easy to use
 * CLI with simple arguments
-* Can be imported as a module
+* `libnamegen` can be imported as a module
-* Only one function when imported as a module
+* `libprogress` can be imported as a module
-* Can be run directly as a standalone program
+* CLI can be run with default settings by double-clicking
-* Two types of names to generate
+* Two generation methods to choose from
 * Always tested before release
 * Uses Python 3
 * Supports latest 3 versions of Python